-From the start of the season through Thanksgiving, I fully embrace and adore the pumpkin spice latte.
+From the start of the fall season through Thanksgiving, I fully embrace and adore the Pumpkin Spice Latte.
 No other flavor gets any love when the PSL is available.

-I’m not a huge fan of candy canes by themselves, but stick them in a cup of cocoa and it’s love!
+I’m not a huge fan of candy canes by themselves, but stick that flavor in a cup of cocoa and I’m in love!
 Honestly, can there be a better way to start the day than candy canes and cocoa in your coffee?

 I think not.

-- Healthy.
-This homemade version is quite a bit healthier than the Starbucks favorite.
+- Better for you.
+This homemade version is quite a bit better for you than the Starbucks favorite, made with natural flavor, real food ingredients, and far less sugar.

 - Quick.
-I like my warm cup of coffee in the morning as soon as I wake up.
-This recipe is perfect for a fast cup of coffee – much quicker than waiting in line at a coffee shop.
+I like my warm mug of coffee in the morning as soon as I wake up.
+This recipe is perfect for a fast cup of coffee – much quicker than waiting in line for a mocha peppermint Starbucks drink.

-Here’s what you’ll need to make this fantastic coffee recipe at home.
+Here’s what you’ll need to make this fantastic peppermint mocha recipe at home.

 - Peppermint.
 This can be crushed peppermint candies or peppermint extract.